ncatlab/nlab-content/pages/9/4/7/9/9749/content.md

 \begin{equation}
 \phi \big( J(f) \big) = J(\phi \circ f).
 \end{equation}
-Equivalently, the diagram
- insert Diagram
-commutes.
-(Generalized points are defined in Definition 8.19 of [[Sets for Mathematics]].)
+Generalized points are defined in Definition 8.19 of [[Sets for Mathematics]], and several basic properties are discussed therein.

 Note that if $P \in G(X)$ then the functional $\mathbb{R}_{\infty}^X \xrightarrow{\mathbb{E}_P} \mathbb{R}_{\infty}$ is an $\mathbb{R}$-generalized point of $X$ since
 $\mathbb{E}_P(\phi \circ f) = \phi( \mathbb{E}_P(f) )$.

-Conversely, we have
+Conversely, we have the

 Conjecture.
 If $J$ is an $\mathbb{R}_{\infty}$-generalized element of $X$ then there exists a $P \in G(X)$ such that $J=\mathbb{E}_P$.